isomerpages/moe-outramsec/_school-programmes/Instructional Programmes/English Language.md

     <div>

-			<p><b>Oral Skills Programme</b>
+			<p><b>Oral Skills Programme</b><br>

-The department’s spirally progressive oral skills programme aims to build confidence in young speakers from Secondary 1 to 3 to represent themselves, represent others and represent issues in fun and collaborative ways:
+The department’s spirally progressive oral skills programme aims to build confidence in young speakers from Secondary 1 to 3 to represent themselves, represent others and represent issues in fun and collaborative ways:<br>

-*   Representing Self (Personal voice) through Drama Pedagogies in Secondary 1
+*   Representing Self (Personal voice) through Drama Pedagogies in Secondary 1<br>
-*   Representing Others (Empathy by listening, paraphrasing and summarising) through Broadcast Journalism in Secondary 2
+*   Representing Others (Empathy by listening, paraphrasing and summarising) through Broadcast Journalism in Secondary 2<br>
-				*   Representing Issues (Social concerns) through Debate in Secondary 3</br>
+				*   Representing Issues (Social concerns) through Debate in Secondary 3<br>

 	<img style="width:60%;height:50%" src="/images/Instructional%20Programmes/English%20Language/EP01.jpg">

-##### **Multiliteracies Programme**
+				<b>Multiliteracies Programme</b><br>

 In today’s world where technology and media reaches its arms into every aspect of our daily lives, bimodal and multimodal texts (Chan & Chia, 2014) such as advertisements, posters, brochures, billboards, moving pictures, animation, social media platforms such as blogs, facebook, video games, picture books, digital news and the like proliferate at an unprecedented speed.
-At OSS, students learn to appreciate and review multimodal texts through:
+At OSS, students learn to appreciate and review multimodal texts through:<br>

-*   Principles of Advertising (Bimodal sources) in Secondary 1
+*   Principles of Advertising (Bimodal sources) in Secondary 1<br>
-*   Film Review (Multimodal sources) in Secondary 2
+*   Film Review (Multimodal sources) in Secondary 2<br>
-*   Understanding Visual Texts through Mirror Reading and OUI Thinking Frame in Secondary 3</br>
+*   Understanding Visual Texts through Mirror Reading and OUI Thinking Frame in Secondary 3<br>

-##### ARP@Outram (Applied Reading Programme)
+				<b>ARP@Outram (Applied Reading Programme)</b>

 Since 2020, the department embarked on an integrated skills acquisition program named the ARP@Outram.
 An applied reading program, this department-wide initiative aims to provide a platform for students to share their reading interests with their classmates who will respond to the stories they hear from their peers.
 Students also learn about pertinent general affairs and topics of relevance through monthly multimodal presentations.
-These activities throughout the year will activate interest in reading, writing and learning through multimodal media such as videos, images, texts and audio resources.</br>
+These activities throughout the year will activate interest in reading, writing and learning through multimodal media such as videos, images, texts and audio resources.<br>

-*   <b>Weekly Opening Read</b>
+*   <b>Weekly Opening Read</b><br>

-*   <b>Monthly News-in-Class Presentations</b>
+*   <b>Monthly News-in-Class Presentations</b><br>

 <img style="width:70%;height:50%" src="/images/Instructional%20Programmes/English%20Language/ELSnip.png">

-*   <b>Creative Writing Activities</b>
+*   <b>Creative Writing Activities</b><br>

-*   Guided Imagery
+*   Guided Imagery<br>
-*   Whose Story is it?
+*   Whose Story is it?<br>

 <img style="width:70%;height:50%" src="/images/Instructional%20Programmes/English%20Language/Pic201.jpg">

-<b>LitE Up!</b>
+<b>LitE Up!</b><br>

 The Literature and English teams join hands to organize an annual day of fun for the Secondary 1s and 2s.
 Games include Spelling Bee, Running Idioms, Caption This!, Act Up, Choral Reading and the finale, Character Parade.

 <img style="width:70%;height:50%" src="/images/Instructional%20Programmes/English%20Language/EP02.jpg">

-### <b>Learning Journeys</b>
+<b>Learning Journeys</b><br>